FollyMaddy/RetroRun/README.md

 # RetroRun.sh

-The actual program, after installation, a desktop file is linked to this program
+The actual program, after installation, a desktop file is linked to this program.

 # install.sh